2021 - 2022 Catalog

 - Present a written recommendation of the principal or superintendent of the last school you attended, or TSI approved test results; and

 - Present a notarized record of the high school equivalent work completed and the date of successful completion; and

-- Complete the enrollment agreement noting you understand and accept that academic freedom and the collegiate environment is supported in all courses within the college and
+- Complete the enrollment agreement noting you understand and accept that academic freedom and the collegiate environment is supported in all courses within Dallas College; and

-- Agree to limitations on conditions of admission established by the college.
+- Agree to limitations on conditions of admission established by Dallas College.

-After you are admitted, but prior to registration, you must have submitted to the Admissions/Registrar's Office:
+After you are admitted, but prior to registration, you must have submitted to the Admissions and Student Records/Registrar's Office:

-NOTE: Students who are applying for financial aid must select an eligible program of study prior to the first disbursement of financial aid.
-To select an eligible degree or certificate program, please log on to eConnect and visit FA Program of Study Selection at https://eConnect.dcccd.edu/.
+NOTE: Students who are applying for financial aid must select an eligible Program of Study prior to the first disbursement of financial aid.
+To select an Eligible Program or certificate program, please log on to eConnect and visit FA Program of Study Selection at https://eConnect.dcccd.edu/.

 Your First Steps to Becoming a College Graduate

-1. Apply to be admitted to Cedar Valley College.
+1. Apply to be admitted to Dallas College.

 - Provide official transcripts from all colleges/universities previously attended.

 - Provide official high school transcript earned within the last five years.

 - Provide bacterial meningitis documentation to the Admissions and Student Records/Registrar's Office.